ACF

 Simplified Authorisation

-Firms will be authorised to operate once their sworn declaration is filed online, with ANMAT assigning a registration number.
-The declaration has no expiry date but remains subject to inspections and compliance checks.
+Companies will be authorised to operate once their sworn declaration is filed online, with ANMAT assigning a registration number.
+The declaration has no expiry date, but remains subject to inspection and compliance checks.

 The reform introduces updated Good Manufacturing Practices (GMP) for disposable and intravaginal hygiene products, published as Annex II to the decree.
 The standards set out detailed requirements for infrastructure, hygiene, staff training, and record-keeping, covering every stage of production and storage.
 Manufacturers must ensure facilities are designed to minimise contamination, maintain strict environmental controls, and train staff in hygiene and safety protocols.
 Each product batch must undergo testing for microbiological safety, irritation, sensitisation and, where applicable, cytotoxicity.